Action & Adventure

 To get there via public transport, depart from Kochi Station and arrive at Susaki Station to catch a bus towards Yusuhara.
-Change again at Shinta and take a taxi to Tenguso Ryokan Hotel, in the middle of the Karst.
+Change again at Shinta and take a taxi to Hoshifuru Village Tengu (formerly Tenguso), in the middle of the Karst.
 During the winter months, some areas of the Karst become inaccessible due to snow.

 The area is split into three parts; the Tengu Highland, Keyakidaira and Mezurudaira

 The karst has an elevation of 1,400 meters

 The area straddles both Ehime and Kochi prefectures

 A place for all seasons